s-diniro/ioti-shields/worker-insights/README.md

 ### How to build and package a shield
-IoT Worker Insights API accepts a single Javascript file per a shield-code.
+IoT Worker Insights API accepts a single Javascript file per shield-code.
-Therefore, a shield developer has to have a single file to be able to upload his code to the backend.
-In most cases you have a single Javascript file per shield.
+Therefore, you must have a single file to upload your code to the backend.
+In most cases, you have a single Javascript file per shield.
 However, if you want to keep your implementation in more than one Javascript file and want to use external libraries, then you need to bundle all the required files into a single Javascript file.
-We use [Webpack](https://webpack.js.org/) to do this.
+You can use [Webpack](https://webpack.js.org/) to bundle files.
 You can run `webpack` on the command-line to create your final shield-code file.
-You can find the generated file in the dist directory.
+You can find the generated file in the `dist` directory.

-If you want to build in development mode, you can just run `npm run build`.
-For production builds, you should use `npm run package`.
+If you want to build in development mode, you can run `npm run build`.
+For production builds, run `npm run package`.
 Uglification and minification are applied for the production builds.
 Detailed steps are below:

-* Add your shield code to module.export[0].entry in the `<sw-edge-shields>/webpack.config.js`
+1. Add your shield code to module.export[0].entry in the `<sw-edge-shields>/webpack.config.js`
-* Run `npm run build` or `npm run package`
+2. Run `npm run build` or `npm run package`
-* You will find the generated packed file in `<sw-edge-shields>/dist/` directory
+3. Find the generated packed file in the `<sw-edge-shields>/dist/` directory
-* Create a shield and upload the shield code file via the dashboard
+4. Create a shield and upload the shield code file by using the dashboard

 ## Test
-Tests are located under tests directory.
-As long as we don't need webpack pre build, we can just `npm run test` directly.
-Otherwise we need to run `webpack` command first and then run mocha on dist/tests-js.
+Tests are located under the `tests` directory.
+If you do not need webpack before building, you can run `npm run test` directly.
+Otherwise, you need to run the `webpack` command and then run `mocha` on `dist/tests-js`.